VishnuRaghuram94/AgrVATE/README.md

 ---

+# Citation

+Please cite the following paper if you use AgrVATE in your research.
+Thank you!

+Raghuram V, Alexander AM, Loo HQ, Petit RA 3rd, Goldberg JB, Read TD.
+Species-Wide Phylogenomics of the Staphylococcus aureus Agr Operon Revealed Convergent Evolution of Frameshift Mutations.
+Microbiol Spectr.
+2022 Jan 19;10(1):e0133421. doi: 10.1128/spectrum.01334-21.
+Epub ahead of print.
+PMID: 35044202; PMCID: PMC8768832.

+---

 # INSTALLATION:

 Please see the [PREREQUISITES](#PREREQUISITES) section for all the tools required to run AgrVATE.
 For ease of use, I recommended you install AgrVATE using [Conda](https://conda.io/en/latest/).